 \end{theorem}

-This statement is better than the bound of Ellenberg-Erman (and its improvement in \cite{DDL-1}) as long as $k\le n/2$.
-When $k>n/2$, Theorem \ref{th:pureIncidences} (below) gives us a bound superior to the Ellenberg-Erman one for all parameter regimes.
-We note that the method of Ellenberg-Erman can be used to prove Furstenberg-style bounds involving hypersurfaces which we are not able to replicate using the methods here.
+Ellenberg and Erman's method can be used to prove Furstenberg-style bounds involving hypersurfaces that don't follow from the proof of Theorem~\ref{thm:FurstenbergRecurse}.
 The proof of Theorem~\ref{thm:FurstenbergRecurse} relies on a new equivalent formulation of the problem using the notion of min-entropy.
-This new formulation (or slight generalization thereof), described in Section~\ref{sec:entropy}, allows us to derive the bound for general $k$ easily using a recursive argument, starting with $k=1$ as a base case (proved using the polynomial method).
+This new formulation, described in Section~\ref{sec:entropy}, allows us to derive the bound for general $k$ using a recursive argument, starting with $k=1$ as a base case (proved using the polynomial method).

-We now describe several other results that deal with more restricted parameter regimes.
+A separate argument gives stronger bounds for large $m$.
 Let $S$ be any set of $mq^{n-k}$ points in $\F_q^n$.
 A simple pigeonholing argument shows that $S$ is a $(k,m)$-Furstenberg set.
-Our first result is that when $m$ (and hence $q$) is sufficiently large relative to $n$, there are no Furstenberg sets much smaller than this trivial construction.
+When $m$ is sufficiently large relative to $q$, it turns out that there are no Furstenberg sets much smaller than this trivial construction.

 \begin{theorem} Let $\eps > 0$, let $q$ be a prime power, and let $n,k,$ and $m$ be integers with $2 \leq k < n$ and $m \leq q^k$.
 If $m \geq 2^{n+7-k}q \eps^{-2}$, then

 \end{theorem}